bocke/bocke/README.md

 ---

  - If this reads as an AI, it partially is.
 I tried to edit it a bit, but am still not super happy with it.
- - I might add some small personal tidbits later.
- - For example: I like ocassionaly playing chess, but suck at it as I never had any serious education in it :)